This story has been updated after new information from law enforcement indicated the length of the attack was seven minutes not 25.

 Facebook has confirmed to VICE that the Facebook profile with the statement is authentic, but that does not necessarily mean that Minassian himself wrote the post.
 The incel community on 4Chan, Reddit, and other websites are actively attempting to put distance between themselves and Minassian.

-In a press conference on Tuesday, a Toronto police spokesperson alluded to the message saying, “the accused is alleged to have posted a cryptic message on Facebook minutes before he started driving the rented van."
+In a press conference on Tuesday, Toronto Police Service spokesperson alluded to the message saying, “the accused is alleged to have posted a cryptic message on Facebook minutes before he started driving the rented van."

 Awkward Tech Wiz